 Choosing the audience you test with is important.
 We recommend testing with at least 100 users that represent the target user, but isn’t too narrow.
 This will give you feedback similar to a live test and help you create better pages.
 However, if you want more specific feedback from users, identify the industry, demographics, or other criteria that you want feedback from.

 Once you have found your testing platform, uploaded your designs, identified your tasks or test questions, picked the test audience, reviewed the test design and launched the test.
 A platform like Poll the People will give you feedback in less than 60 minutes.

 5. Analyse Results and Make Changes

 The most important part of landing page testing is the feedback you gather from users.
 Participants will give you valuable insights on how to improve your pages.
-The results will give you qualitative and quantitative data, you will then be able to view, analyze, and share the data to understand the insights that help optimize your designs and educate future decisions.
+The results will give you qualitative and quantitative data.
+Then you will be able to analyze and share the data to understand the insights.
+That help optimize your designs and educate future decisions.

-You can filter responses into common wording or groups to get a clear picture of how many users had similar opinions and preferences.
-Qualitative feedback is critical because it allows you to identify new areas for improvement, helping with any and all design decisions.
-If you want to keep creating the best landing pages, make sure to dive into the feedback and make changes based on the results of your test.
+You can organize responses by similar wording or categories to see how many people had similar opinions and preferences.
+Qualitative feedback is critical because it allows you to identify new areas for improvement.
+To create the best landing pages, dive into the feedback and make changes based on the results of the test.

-Now that you have a firm grasp of the straightforward changes you can make to your landing pages, you can start creating ones geared toward your target audience.
-You can start learning more about your user and create better products, services, and landing pages, by gathering rapid user insights.
+Now, you have a firm grasp of the straightforward changes you can make on your landing pages.
+Now, you can start creating ones geared toward your target audience.
+Start learning more about your users. and create better products, services, and landing pages by gathering rapid user insights.